 This permission does not extend to copyright in any materials on this website that are owned by others, such as papers tabled in Parliament.
 In particular, evidence, submissions and other material provided to committees should not be re-published or distributed, even if by the original author, unless first authorised by the relevant committee or House.

 The official records of the proceedings of the two Houses include Hansard, the Legislative Council Minutes of Proceedings, Questions and Answers Paper and Notice Paper, and the Legislative Assembly Votes and Proceedings, Questions and Answers Paper and Business Paper.
 These official records and webcasts of proceedings are covered by parliamentary privilege.
-Republication by others is not afforded the same protection and may result in exposure to legal liability if the material is defamatory.
+Republication by others is not afforded the same protection and may result in exposure to legal liability, including if the material is defamatory.

 You may copy and make use of excerpts of proceedings where (1) you attribute the Parliament as the source, (2) you assume the risk of liability if the manner of your use is defamatory, (3) you do not use the material for the purpose of advertising, satire or ridicule, or to misrepresent members of Parliament, and (4) your use of the extracts is fair, accurate and not misleading.
+You are not authorised to copy or republish audio captions included in footage of Legislative Assembly proceedings.
+Audio captions are an accessibility aid published in the course of proceedings of Parliamentary bodies under the authority of the House and are not a formal record of proceedings.